- How long is the DPT Program?

 Clinical observation hours must be supervised and electronically verified by a licensed physical therapist.
 Hours supervised by any other health care professional (e.g. athletic trainer, physical therapist assistant, nurse) will not be accepted.

-Yes, your observation hours may come from volunteering, or from a paid position.
-However, they still must meet the rules for setting/supervision (see above).
+Yes.
+Observation hours may come from volunteering, or from a paid position.
+However, they still must meet the rules for setting/supervision (see prior question).

 No. All clinical observation hours must be completed and verified by the application deadline.

 Graduate work study may be available for those who qualify via FAFSA (you must indicate work study on the application).
 Merit and need-based scholarships may be available on a limited basis.
 Additionally, many non-profit organizations have scholarships for graduate healthcare education and some healthcare organizations provide tuition reimbursement in exchange for future employment.
 Contact the Mount's financial aid staff or DPT program for guidance in these endeavors.
 The APTA also has several scholarships and grants available with information here.

 Tuition and fees can be accessed by clicking here.

 Students enrolled in the Mount’s DPT program will complete 42 weeks of full-time clinical internships.
 The Mount maintains clinical contracts with over 300 facilities across the US.
 Refer to the clinical education pages for more details.

 Yes.
 Students must pay tuition during their clinical internships.
 Costs of travel and lodging for clinical internships outside the local area are also the responsibility of the student.